-The verdict was announced by U.S. Attorney Matthew M. Graves, Wayne A. Jacobs, Special Agent in Charge of the FBI Washington Field Office Criminal Division, and Charlie J. Patterson, Special Agent in Charge of the Washington Field Division of the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).
+U.S. Attorney Matthew M. Graves announced the verdict, Wayne A. Jacobs, Special Agent in Charge of the FBI Washington Field Office Criminal Division, and Charlie J. Patterson, Special Agent in Charge of the Washington Field Division of the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).

 In addition to the search warrants, the task force’s investigation—which began in July of 2018—led to the recovery of eight additional firearms, approximately 1.5 additional kilograms of marijuana, 260 additional grams of heroin, and several firearms magazines and accessories.

-The ATF conducted a parallel investigation into three of the firearms found at Thorne’s residence and discovered that the firearms were purchased by a Second Lieutenant in the U.S. Army named Kofi Appiah.
-After additional investigation, including the discovery of multiple digital devices, law enforcement identified Hutchings as the middleman who facilitated the transfer of the firearms from Georgia to the District of Columbia.
-Both Hutchings and Thorne were prohibited persons based on their prior convictions, and thus, were ineligible to possess firearms.
+The ATF conducted a parallel investigation into three firearms found at Thorne’s residence and discovered that a Second Lieutenant purchased the firearms in the U.S. Army named Kofi Appiah.
+After additional investigation, including discovering multiple digital devices, law enforcement identified Hutchings as the middleman.
+He facilitated the transfer of firearms from Georgia to the District of Columbia.
+Both Hutchings and Thorne were prohibited persons based on their prior convictions and, thus, were ineligible to possess firearms.

-During the trial, the government presented multiple law enforcement witnesses, along with digital and business records establishing and corroborating the defendant’s guilt.
+During the trial, the government presented multiple law enforcement witnesses and digital and business records establishing and corroborating the defendant’s guilt.
 With this conviction, the defendant faces up to five years of imprisonment.
 He is currently on supervised probation out of the Commonwealth of Virginia.